poldham/manual_proofs/README.md

 # manual_proofs
-.RmD files for editing to move the manual into publicatipon
+.RmD files for editing to move the manual into publication.